 It's important to keep your braids hydrated, especially if your braids include synthetic hair.
 "You should definitely moisturize and over condition, because synthetic hair can be very drying to the hair," says Stephen.
 "The longer you keep it, the higher risk of it getting dry."
 She says to mix penetrating oils like avocado or olive oil with a leave-in conditioner or curl cream, and place them in an applicator bottle.
 This will make it easier to get the product between and into your braids.

-Depending on when you got your braids installed, and how much longer it is before things return to normal, you'll have to take out your braids eventually.
+Depending on how well you prepped your hair for braids, when you got your braids installed, and how much longer it is before things return to normal, you'll have to take out your braids eventually.
 If you're like me and want to keep your hair flat under wigs, I find flat twists to be easier than cornrows, but still a bit difficult.
 The easiest way around this is to just pull your hair into a low pony tail.

 "The idea is to just have something that's flat underneath the wig.
 That could be braids, that could be a low pony tail," says Stephen.
 "If you can't braid, brush it back into a really low, tight ponytail and put a stocking cap on it."
 Be sure to take the pony tail out when you're not wearing the wig to release the tension on the nape of your neck.

 Even though you're not spending much time outside, Redway says you should still take the time to wash your hair.
 "It’s important to maintain a healthy hygiene and also a healthy scalp," she says.
 Keep up with the same wash routine you have normally.
 "Washing typically varies on how quickly your scalp builds up with oils and or products.
 Once a week or every other week can be doable for some."

 If your ends need to be trimmed, Stephen says to place a leave-in conditioner or split-end sealer on your ends, and to keep brushing and combing to a minimum.